Module Code

 Entry requirements

-Normally a strong 2.2 Honours degree (with minimum of 55%) or equivalent qualification acceptable to the University in Mathematics, Accountancy, Finance, Economics or other relevant quantitative subject.
+Normally a strong 2.2 Honours degree or equivalent qualification acceptable to the University in Mathematics, Accountancy, Finance, Economics or other relevant quantitative subject.
 Science and Engineering disciplines will be considered where there is a significant mathematical component.
-Performance in relevant modules must be at UK 2:2 Honours standard (minimum 55% or acceptable equivalent).
+Performance in relevant modules must be at UK 2:2 Honours standard (or acceptable equivalent).

 We welcome applications from a diverse range of applicants so will also consider previous work experience alongside academic qualifications.
 Prior experiential learning in quantitative analysis, Mathematics or Finance based subjects in lieu of academic qualifications will be considered on an individual basis.